nebojsavuga/automatic-image-captioning-ai/README.md

 ## Results
 Evaluation metrics and generated captions are shown after training.
 Example images and captions are visualized.

-## Project for course: Sistemi za istraživanje i analizu podataka
+## Project for course: Sistemi za istraživanje i analizu podataka and Neuronske mreže